Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Acknowledgements

 \section{Acknowledgements}

 AD acknowledges support from the Max-Planck-Gesellschaft.
 AD acknowledges his colleague Ayan Ghosh for helping with the cartoon illustration used in this paper.
-AD also expresses his gratitude to his colleague Ritali Ghosh for help with visualizations and also for several hours of useful discussions.
-AD also acknowledges Arif Babul, Kartick Sarkar, Evan Scannapieco Matthew Abruzzo, Volker Springel, Evan Schneider, Christoph Pfrommer, Tiago Costa, Filippo Fraternali, Greg Bryan, Rainer Weinberger, Ruediger Pakmor, Matthew Smith, Sunmyon Chon, Drummond Fielding, and Simon White for their useful comments and discussions.
-The authors acknowledge support from the Supercomputer Education and Research Center (SERC) at the Indian Institute of Science (IISc), Bangalore, where some of the production runs of our simulations were carried out.
-AD would like to express his gratitude to the super-responsive and helpful people at \href{https://discourse.paraview.org/}{Paraview forum} for all the technical support needed for some of the visualizations.
-Research of AD as a graduate student, when a significant part of this paper was written, was supported by the Prime Minister's Research Fellowship (PMRF) from the Ministry of Education (MoE), Govt. of India.
+AD also expresses his gratitude to his colleague Ritali Ghosh for help with visualisations and also for several hours of useful discussions.
+AD also acknowledges Arif Babul, Kartick Sarkar, Evan Scannapieco, Matthew Abruzzo, Volker Springel, Evan Schneider, Christoph Pfrommer, Tiago Costa, Filippo Fraternali, Greg Bryan, Rainer Weinberger, Ruediger Pakmor, Matthew Smith, Sunmyon Chon, Drummond Fielding, Simon White, and our anonymous referee for their useful comments and discussions.
+The authors acknowledge support from the Supercomputer Education and Research centre (SERC) at the Indian Institute of Science (IISc), Bangalore, where some of the production runs of our simulations were carried out.
+AD would like to express his gratitude to the super-responsive and helpful people at \href{https://discourse.paraview.org/}{Paraview forum} for all the technical support needed for some of the visualisations and simulation data analysis.
+Research of AD as a graduate student, when this work initiated, was supported by the Prime Minister's Research Fellowship (PMRF) from the Ministry of Education (MoE), Govt. of India.
 AD acknowledges the support from the Max Planck Institute for Astrophysics, Garching, for accepting him as a visiting student and providing access to their Freya \& Orion supercomputing clusters when this work was initiated.
 Several analysis scripts in our work make use of {\tt Numpy} (\citealt{Harris}), {\tt Matplotlib} (\citealt{Hunter}), and {\tt Scipy} (\citealt{2020SciPy-NMeth}) whose communities we thank for continued development and support.
-MG thanks the Max Planck Society for support through the MPRG.
+MG thanks the Max Planck Society for support through the Max Planck Research Group, and the European Union for support through ERC-2024-STG 101165038 (ReMMU).